badaix/snapcast/doc/build.md

     $ cd <snapcast dir>/client
     $ make TARGET=MACOS

+Install Snapclient

+    $ sudo make install

+This will copy the client binary to `/usr/local/bin` and create a Launch Agent to start the client as a daemon.

 ###Build Snapserver
 `cd` into the Snapserver src-root directory:

     $ cd <snapcast dir>/server
     $ make TARGET=MACOS

+Install Snapserver

+    $ sudo make install

+This will copy the server binary to `/usr/local/bin` and create a Launch Agent to start the server as a daemon.

 ##Android (Cross compile)
 Cross compilation for Android is done with the [Android NDK](http://developer.android.com/tools/sdk/ndk/index.html) on a Linux host machine.